danbev/learning-ai/notes/vector-databases.md

 then we search for the closest vectors to this query vector.
 And the closest vectors will be the most similar to the query which are then returned.

+Vector databases can be used to find content related to a query.
+Let’s say that we have documents that we would like to search but they will not fit into the context of an llm.
+What we can do is read all the documents and split them up and create vector embeddings for then and store them in a vector database.
+This way we can take the query and create a vector embedded of the query and then use that embedding to query the vector database.
+This will then return a document relevant to the query which can then be passed to the llm as context.

 ### Embeddings
 Lets see what an embedding looks like we can do this in this document by adding the following comment: